Validation

 The validation system supports two modes of operation:

-- Immediate Mode (default): Throws exceptions as soon as a validation fails
+- Immediate Mode (default): Throws exceptions as soon as a validation fails, making it ideal for simple, single-value checks where you want to fail fast.

 Basic Usage